 Disc Drag vs. Click and Pawl Drag

-Disc drag reels are widely available in all price points.
-They offer a wider range of drag adjustment, and allow you to dial in the amount of friction precisely for any fishing situation.
+Disc drag reels are widely available in all price points so we needed to cover all price points when compiling our best fly fishing reels list.
+Many offer a wider range of drag adjustment, and allow you to dial in the amount of friction precisely for any fishing situation.
 If fly fishing is something you know you’d like to do long term, step up to a disc drag reel.
 Click and Pawl drag systems have definitely faded from grace these days.
 You could think of click-and-pawl reels as a good choice for budget minded anglers fishing for smaller species.

 Anodized vs. Non-anodized